 Next to Haley is her brother Charles, who we were also fostering at the time.
 I don’t know how much they would remember of Charles, since he was removed from the home when I was away at Basic Training, shortly after this picture was taken.
 Jenn accused Charles of some pretty awful things.
 In light of what happened to Haley and me, I have to wonder if any of those things were true.
 It seems just as likely now that Jenn simply did not like Charles, and wasn’t able to parent him in the controlling manner she preferred.
 I suspect she made up those horrible things about Charles, so that he would be removed from our home “for the safety of the family”.
 I’m sure that would sound familiar to Aiden and Seth.
 I wonder who will be next?

 Then we have Jenn holding Aiden.
 Aiden was so happy to be gaining a brother!
 I hope he’s just as happy about it now.
 I’m glad they are still together, at least.
 Behind Jenn is the judge who granted Seth’s adoption to myself and Jenn.
 Standing next to Jenn is my mother, who the kids called “Grandma Jane”.
-She misses Aiden and Seth as much as I do.
+She misses Aiden and Seth almost as much as I do.
 She was thrilled to finally be able to talk to Haley again after so much time, and I know she’ll be just as excited to talk to her grandsons one day.
 Finally behind Grandma Jane is my Aunt Anna, and her daughter Peggy.
 Haley was finally able to see them this past weekend.